AggroBird/propane/LANGUAGE.md

-# Propane Intermediate Language Specifications
+# Propane Intermediate Language Specification

 The following documents defines the Propane language standard as implemented by the standard Propane toolchain.